 An accurate count is one in which every person is counted once, only once, and in the right place.

 The primary and perpetual challenge facing the U.S. Census Bureau is the undercount of certain population groups.
 That challenge is amplified in California, where more residents are considered traditionally hard to count.
 Those include foreign-born residents, renters, individuals living in homes without a broadband subscription, people living close to or below the poverty line, and children younger than five years old.

 A complete and accurate count of California’s population is essential.
 The data collected by the decennial Census determines the number of seats each state has in the U.S. House of Representatives and is used to distribute billions of dollars in federal funds to state and local governments.

 That is why California has launched a statewide effort to ensure an accurate and complete count of Californians in the 2020 Census.
 The California Complete Count – Census 2020 Office (California Census Office) is coordinating the State’s outreach and communication strategy, which focuses on the hardest-to-count residents.
 Working through local governments, Tribal Governments, community-based organizations and media, the state is funding work that will complement work being done nationally by the U.S. Census Bureau.

-California leaders have invested $100.3 million toward a statewide outreach and communication campaign.
-The 2019-20 proposed Governor’s Budget includes an additional $54 million to bolster the State’s efforts.
-In total this is a proposed $154.3 million investment for the 2020 Census.
+California leaders have invested $187.2 million toward a statewide outreach and communication campaign.
 Download the California Census Office’s one-pager (PDF)